alunodoisgte/prep/policies/README.md

 > of SkilStak™ and prosecuted.
 That would be a horrible start to your
 > career.
 Also be careful not to even put any such code on GitHub
 > or any system for which SkilStak™ pays hosting fees because this
-> not only jeapordizes your career, it brings legal scrutiny on the school
+> not only jeopardizes your career, it brings legal scrutiny on the school
 > and everyone who works and attends.

+Also, be aware that anything you put into GitHub is considered open and most assume they can use it without problem.
+If you do *not* want your GitHub repo source code used by another make sure to create a license saying so in that repo.
+Most here are fine, however, because all our course work is now private in GitHub Classroom workbook repos.

 ## No Refunds